FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Introduction

-\begin{itemize} \item [1)] proposing \textbf{FastTrackTr}, a novel transformer-based MOT method that achieves fast inference speed while maintaining high accuracy. \item [2)] introducing a cross-decoder mechanism that implicitly integrates historical trajectory information, eliminating the need for additional queries or decoders. \item [3)] Extensive experiments on multiple benchmark datasets, including DanceTrack \cite{sunDanceTrackMultiObjectTracking2022}, SportsMOT \cite{cui2023sportsmot} and MOT17 \cite{milanMOT16BenchmarkMultiObject2016}, demonstrate that our model not only achieves competitive accuracy SOTA methods, but also significantly improves inference speed.
+In summary, the main innovations of this paper are as follows: \begin{itemize} \item [1)] proposing \textbf{FastTrackTr}, a novel transformer-based MOT method that achieves real-time inference speed while maintaining high accuracy. \item [2)] introducing a cross-decoder mechanism that implicitly integrates historical trajectory information, eliminating the need for additional queries or decoders.